Personal History: My Story

 Today, in addition to my work at Rob Greer Photography, I'm also the Founder of Good Gallery.
 We provide better websites for photographers.

 As a Marine Corps veteran, I still enjoy making fun of people in the Navy.
-My ribbons and medals include the Combat Action Ribbon, Joint Meritorious Unit Award, Navy Unit Commendation, Meritorious Unit Commendation Ribbon (1 star), Selected Marine Corps Reserve Medal, and the National Defense Service Medal.
+My ribbons and medals include the Combat Action Ribbon, Joint Meritorious Unit Award, Navy Unit Commendation, Meritorious Unit Commendation Ribbon, Selected Marine Corps Reserve Medal, and the National Defense Service Medal.

-Also, the Southwest Asia Service Medal (3 stars), Humanitarian Service Medal, Sea Service Deployment Ribbon, Saudi Arabia's Liberation of Kuwait Medal, and the Kuwait Liberation of Kuwait Medal.
+Also, the Southwest Asia Service Medal, Humanitarian Service Medal, Sea Service Deployment Ribbon, Saudi Arabia's Liberation of Kuwait Medal, and the Kuwait Liberation of Kuwait Medal.

-Given this experience, you can rest easy knowing that I can operate effectively in any high-stress environment–including those that might occur when I'm photographing your project or event.
+Given that experience, you can rest easy knowing that I operate effectively in high-stress environments–including those that might occur when I'm photographing your project or event.

 I began my college education at Louisiana Tech University.
 I later earned a master's degree in English from Northwestern State University.
 I began Ph.D. work at the University of Louisiana at Lafayette but didn't complete those studies.